 At the end of the training course the attendees should understand:

-Attendees should be sufficiently knowledgeable to pass the EASA e-examination.
+Attendees should be sufficiently knowledgeable to pass the JAA-TO e-examination.

 A basic understanding of the subjects dealt with in the training course is an advantage but not necessary.

 Note: Participants are kindly requested to bring their laptop to the training venue.
-Part of the training material will be provided electronically and access to this information is required for some elements of the course.
+Part of the training material will be provided electronically and access to this information is helpful in particular when doing the JAA-TO e-examination.

-2 days (starting at 09:00 on the first day and ending at approximately 17:00 on the second day).
+2,5 days (starting at 13:00 on the first day and ending at approximately 17:00 on the second and third day).